jchenj/jchenj.github.io/_posts/2020-01-20-photo-album-update.md

 `python3 #run Python \\
 import makeIndex  # import name of script without '.py' makeIndex.makeIndex('./other-photos', 'jpg') # call function with desired values as parameters`
+* I create a repo for the project on GitHub (private for now).
+This is now my first original project I'll be using version control on, hooray!

 **Challenges**
 * When I was researching how to format the index using a table, I read that this is an outdated method of doing page layout, which folks are generally advised to avoid.
 While I generally like to use best practices in my work, in this case I stuck with the table, as it was good practice for me and got me the results I was looking for.
 I hope to learn better ways to format pages down the line!